 The Reverse Stock Split may not increase the price of our common stock over the long-term.
 As noted above, a principal purpose of the Reverse Stock Split is to increase the trading price of our common stock to enhance our ability to satisfy Nasdaq Global Select Market's continued listing requirements.
 However, the effect of the Reverse Stock Split on the market price of our common stock cannot be predicted with any certainty, and we cannot assure you that the Reverse Stock Split will accomplish this objective for any meaningful period of time, or at all.
-While we expect that the reduction in the number of outstanding shares of common stock will proportionally increase the market price of our common stock, we cannot assure you that the Reverse Stock Split will increase the market price of our common stock, we cannot assure you that the Reverse Stock Split will increase the market price of our common stock, we cannot assure you that the Reverse Stock Split will increase the market price of our common stock.
-The Reverse Stock Split ratio, or result in any permanent or sustained increase in the market price of our common stock.
+While we expect that the reduction in the number of outstanding shares of common stock will proportionally increase the market price of our common stock, we cannot assure you that the Reverse Stock Split will increase the market price of our common stock by a multiple of the Reverse Stock Split ratio, or result in any permanent or sustained increase in the market price of our common stock.
 The market price of our common stock may be affected by other factors which may be unrelated to the number of shares outstanding, including the Company's business and financial performance, general market conditions, and prospects for future growth.